 Reassured me that I'm not alone in my struggles.
 Every new entrepreneur who starts a new venture, faces several challenges in their early years.

-Like everything else, I brought this practice to our self-defense classes.
+Like everything else, I brought this practice to our self-defense classes online.
 Remember, self-defense is not always against a person.
-This practice does requires a lot of time than what a 1.5 hour self-defense class can allow for, so we took this to our monthly meetups that we call Philosophy & Tea.
-At Philosophy and Tea, we get-together, listen to a podcast, do a brain dump writing exercise, and share with the group.
+This practice does requires a lot of time than what a self-defense class can allow for, so in our weekly empowerment group community meetups, we get-together remotely, maybe listen to a podcast, do a brain dump writing exercise, and share with the group.
 We all come with a problem and leave with an action-based solution.
-It's a great social and support activity.
+It's a great way to get-together and support each other.
 Of course, we also sip on some relaxing delicious tea while working our minds :)

 Now, my life is quite different in some ways, but also quite similar in some others.
 I am married and have better social and financial support.
 I still work alone as I work from home when I’m not teaching class.
 I also still struggle with anxiety as my business is still in it’s toddler phase.
 No matter how much of my chaos changes or stays the same in my life; may it be the people who come and go, or the students who do, or how my business succeeds and fails as it rides its roller-coaster up the rocky mountain of success – one thing will always stay true and same:

 I truly have the power to make a difference in how I feel and what I choose to do.
 So I’ll always choose to count my blessings, I’ll always choose to help myself with additional supports, and I’ll always choose to embrace the chaos, not resist it, be content, take a deep breath, and always remember to smile 🙂

 Wishing you all a healthy and happy life.